zach-weav/HoneyPi/README.md

 ### Container Health Monitoring

-In addition to log analysis, HoneyPi integrates additional containers Prometheus and cAdvisor to monitor the performance metrics and resource usage of each container.
+In addition to log analysis, HoneyPi integrates additional containers Prometheus and cAdvisor to scrape and monitor performance metrics of each docker container.
 These metrics include:
  - CPU and memory usage over time
  - Container uptime